magooney-loon/webrender/docs/DB.md

 ## Usage Example

-Here's how to use the database in your application:
+Here's how to use the database in your application, including the new cache functionality:

 ```go
 package main